-Whether you prefer it black, white, strong, or sweet, there are endless coffee recipes out there to curb those caffeine cravings.
+Whether you prefer lattes or cappuccinos, flat whites or iced, these coffee recipes are guaranteed to curb those caffeine cravings.

 I’m a massive coffee lover, and I adore traveling and trying local coffees.

 For example, you know that sweet caramel macchiato with syrup, steamed milk, and oodles of caramel?